 At The Trent Rylands Federation we have a zero-tolerance approach to all forms of child-on-child abuse including sexual violence, sexual harassment (SVSH) and harmful sexual behaviour (HSB).
 We believe that child-on-child abuse is never acceptable, and it will not be tolerated.
 It will never be passed off as "banter," "just having a laugh," "a part of growing up" or "boys being boys."
 We will respond to all signs, reports, and concerns of child-on-child abuse, including those that have happened outside of our school premises, and/or online.
 We recognise that children are vulnerable to and capable of abusing their peers, we take such abuse as seriously as abuse perpetrated by an adult.
-We recognise that even if there are no reports it does not mean it is not happening, it may be the case that it is just not being reported.
+We recognise that even if there are no reports it does not mean it is not happening, it may be the case that it is just not being reported - we understand that certain children may face additional barriers to telling someone because of their vulnerability, disability, sex, ethnicity, and/or sexual orientation.
 We acknowledge that children who have allegedly abused their peers or displayed harmful sexual behaviour are themselves vulnerable.
 We are committed to a whole school approach to ensure the prevention, early identification, and appropriate management of child-on-child abuse within our school and beyond.

-In cases where child-on-child abuse is suspected or identified we will follow our Child Protection procedures, taking a contextual, trauma-informed, and strengths-based approach to support all children who have been affected by the situation including the victim and alleged perpetrator.
+In cases where child-on-child abuse is suspected or identified we will follow our Child Protection procedures, taking a contextual, trauma-informed, and strengths-based approach to support all children who have been affected by the situation including the victim(s) (the child who has been, or the children who have been harmed) and alleged perpetrator (the child who has allegedly harmed a child or children).